PlusHV/positiveEmblem/README.md

 You will additionally need to
 install NodeJS - https://nodejs.org/en/

-install dependecies by navigating to /game then ->  npm install
+Install dependecies by navigating to /game then use the command
+>  npm install

-This should get all of your dependencies and you should be able to start using -> npm start
+This should get all of your dependencies and you should be able to start using the command
+> npm start

 It should then open a tab/window with the address http://localhost:3000/.
 This is where the simulation will be loaded.
-In the future, running can simply be done with the command "npm start"
+In the future, running can done under /game with the command
+> npm start